openelections/docs/contributingcodeguide.md

 5. Check data accuracy
 6. Bake out beautifully structured, easy-to-use CSVs and JSON.
 Mere mortals rejoice!

+We use Python (2.7 for now) to accomplish most of these tasks.

 Here's a high-level snapshot of how a state directory's code is organized, using Maryland as an example:

 	openelex/us/md/